-Established in April 2020, Research Lab in Software Engineering (RISE) conduct research in the intersection of software engineering, artificial intelligence, and cybersecurity.
+Established in April 2020, The Centre for Research on Intelligent Software Engineering (RISE) conducts research in the intersection of software engineering, artificial intelligence, and cybersecurity.
 RISE initial members include 9 faculty members from School of Computing and Information Systems; it has since grown to include more than 30 members -- including faculty members, research staffs, graduate students, and undergraduate students.
 RISE is funded by an assortment of funds from National Research Foundation, Ministry of Education, National Satellite of Excellence, AI Singapore, Singapore Data Science Consortium, and some industry funds.
 It is established with a funding of 4.9 million SGD from 11 projects, and up to July 2022, it has acquired another more than 10 projects with a total funding of more than 10 million SGD.

-To be a world-leading research lab on software intelligence supporting SMU's vision to be a premier university.
+To be a world-leading research centre on software intelligence supporting SMU's vision to be a premier university.

 We aim to (1) conduct research for next-generation and future-ready software systems involving cutting edge technologies; (2) provide insights and solutions for practitioners in improving their productivity and ensuring software reliability and security, (3) attract and train top-notch researchers, and (4) nurture industrial collaborations and applications.